-Procedures related to the topic of this criterion have been included together other than production of the tourism values map (criterion 3.3.7).
+Procedures related to the topic of this audit criterion have been included together other than production of the tourism values map (audit criterion 3.3.7).

-Ontario's Living Legacy Land Use Strategy, July 1999 and the Tourism and Forestry Industry Memorandum of Understanding, June 7, 2000 (T and FI MOU) include the following key aspects:
+Ontario's Living Legacy Land Use Strategy, July 1999 and the Tourism and Forestry Industry Memorandum of Understanding, June 7, 2000 include the following key aspects:

-- mapping of tourism values (criterion 3.3.7); - maintaining a reasonably similar level of remoteness where remoteness has been identified as a value to be protected; and - commitment of part of FMP to maintain the viability of the tourism industry by protecting tourism values in the FMP process through:

-- application of the Tourism Guide (Management Guidelines for Forestry and Resource-Based Tourism, July 2001); and - the use of RSAs as one method of protecting and sustaining these values.
+- mapping of tourism values (audit criterion 3.3.7); - maintaining a reasonably similar level of remoteness where remoteness has been identified as a value to be protected; and - commitment of part of FMP to maintain the viability of the tourism industry by protecting tourism values in the FMP process through: - application of the Tourism Guide (Management Guidelines for Forestry and Resource-Based Tourism, July 2001); and - the use of Resource Stewardship Agreements as a method of protecting and sustaining these values.